efabless/caravel_mgmt_soc_litex/openlane/openlane.md

 - Increase the PDN width to avoid having IR drop.
 - Further optimize the timing for the mgmt_core.
-- Remove the wrapper heirarchy and insert the DFFRAM inside the mgmt_core.
-This will give more space and will remove the uncessary top level routing at the wrapper level.
 - Update the delays in the DFFRAM macro to match the actual delays coming from the mgmt_core.